hippo2311/TikTokTechJam2026/README.md

 Before splitting, the audit decoded every candidate image, calculated a content SHA-256, removed `64,540` duplicate-content records, excluded `142` unreadable/corrupt files, retained dataset and generator-family provenance, and wrote deterministic train/validation/calibration/test manifests.
 When identical content appeared in more than one candidate split, the priority rule retained only one canonical record so byte-identical images could not cross split boundaries.

 The current DINOv3 schedule does not traverse all 1.59M training rows every epoch.
 It draws a fresh source- and class-balanced sample of `120,000` records per epoch for 10 epochs, keeping every source and class eligible while bounding training time.

-> **Audit implementation status:** the full decode + content-SHA-256 + provenance-aware audit is implemented in `reelistic/cluster/build_dataset_manifests.py`, and its counts above come from the frozen earlier manifest package.
-The current DINOv3 loader validates required columns and path-level split separation, but its CSV schema does not itself store or recheck content hashes.
-Before final submission, the exact `aigc_mixed_all.csv` used by the DINOv3 checkpoint must be frozen with its SHA-256 and matched back to the audited records.
-Until that check is attached, we claim reuse of the audited data pool—not that the current loader independently reproduces the complete immutable audit.

 ### Why the test deduplication guard matters